GLAAD: History

-2013 Name change
+2013 name change

 On March 24, 2013, GLAAD announced that they had formally dropped "Gay & Lesbian Alliance Against Defamation" from their name and would now be known only as GLAAD to reflect their work more accurately.
 The name change was a commitment to incorporate bisexual and transgender people in their efforts to support the LGBTQ+ community in its entirety.
 Jennifer Finney Boylan was chosen as the first openly transgender co-chair of GLAAD's National Board of Directors.

 Executives

 Sarah Kate Ellis is the current president and CEO of GLAAD.
 Ellis took the positions in 2014 and under her leadership GLAAD's revenue grew by 38%.
 In 2015, Ellis promoted Nick Adams to the newly created position of director of transgender media & representation.
 Adams started working at GLAAD in 1998 and had previously been GLAAD's director of communications & special projects.

-In 2022, Ellis renegotiated her contract with GLAAD, receiving a $150,000 signing bonus and an average annual salary of $441,000 per year, increasing by 5% each year.
+In 2022, Ellis renegotiated her contract with GLAAD, receiving a $150,000 signing bonus and a base salary of $441,000 per year with automatic 5% annual increases through 2027, plus performance and discretionary bonuses that the New York Times reported could bring total annual compensation into the high six or low seven figures (GLAAD stated that the upper end was "practically impossible").

+In August 2024, the New York Times published an investigation into a "pattern of lavish spending" at GLAAD, much of it by Ellis.
+Reviewing expense reports and receipts from January 2022 through June 2023, the paper reported more than 30 first class flights, stays at luxury hotels including the Waldorf Astoria, expensive car services, a $25,000 annual allowance for a summer rental in Provincetown, Massachusetts, and approximately $18,000-$20,000 to remodel Ellis's home office (including a chandelier and other furnishings).
+The organization also covered costs associated with a week-long stay at a seven-bedroom chalet near the World Economic Forum in Davos and travel to the Cannes Lions festival.
+Nonprofit experts cited by the Times said some of the spending and how it was treated may have conflicted with GLAAD's internal policies and IRS rules on executive compensation and benefits for tax-exempt organizations.
+Former GLAAD chief financial officer Emily Plauché had raised internal concerns about the spending.

-In August 2024, GLAAD and Ellis were the subjects of a The New York Times report that explored the organization's reimbursements of Ellis's "pattern of lavish spending", including luxury travel, home renovations and vacation property rentals.
-In response, GLAAD released a statement defending their commitment to Ellis's leadership and their payments towards her expenses.
-A subsequent Washington Blade op-ed by former GLAAD vice-president Zeke Stokes contested The New York Times reporting as "riddled with bad reporting, innuendo, lies, mistruths, facts out of context, and misinformation."
+GLAAD defended Ellis's leadership and the expenses as necessary to the organization's work, stating that some items (including the Davos lodging) were covered by external donors and that certain costs were later reimbursed or policy changes were made.
+A subsequent Washington Blade op-ed by former GLAAD vice-president Zeke Stokes contested the Times' reporting as "riddled with bad reporting, innuendo, lies, mistruths, facts out of context, and misinformation."